ttuffin/pyBurner/README.md

 ~~~

 When establishing the initial websocket connection, the Afterburner will send all current data to pyBurner which is then
 stored in a dictionary called `heater_data`.
-You can then directly access the values in the dictionary, for example:
+You may then directly access the values in the dictionary.
+For example:

 **Full dictionary**: `heater.heater_data`